juanpc2018/Amiga-Guide-4000-4000T/README.md

 i could Not reach 133MB/s using a [891U3](https://www.youtube.com/watch?v=NKpzkbOS59Y) USB3.0 to IDE "Generic" adapter, </br>
 [Startech USB3SSATAIDE](https://www.startech.com/en-us/hdd/usb3ssataide) version </br>
 P.D.
 Do Not use the 891U3 included PSU has +6vdc, some equipment will burn, </br>
-older Blue version USB2.0 to IDE had ~5.5vdc </br>
+older Blue version USB2.0 to IDE had ~5.5vdc, 5.20 max. </br>
 Moderm Boards don't have IDE, but there are PCI IDE cards available, </br>
-and PCI to PCIe adapters, also with different IC controllers. </br>
+PCI to PCIe adapters, also with different IC controllers. </br>

 Fast SCSI-2 in theory can go up to 40 MB/s on 32-Bit [Zorro-3](https://en.wikipedia.org/wiki/Zorro_III) <= [USB2.0 Speeds](https://en.wikipedia.org/wiki/USB#USB_2.0) </br>
 if want to know how fast or slow is,